This tandoori lamb tikka just plain gets it.

 - 1 teaspoon dried fenugreek leaves

-- Rub the garlic, ginger and green chilli and papaya pastes into the meat and set aside for about 20 minutes.
+- Rub the garlic and ginger paste, green chilli paste, lime juice and salt into the meat and marinate for 20 minutes.

-- To make the marinade, blend the rest of the ingredients together until very smooth.
+- To make the second marinade, whisk the rest of the ingredients together until very smooth.

 - Cover the lamb meat cubes with the marinade and allow to marinate overnight or up to 72 hours.
-The longer the better.
+The longer the better but you could get away with just one hour.

 - When ready to cook, remove the meat from the marinade.

-- Skewer the meat leaving a little space between each piece so that it cooks evenly and the outside crisps right up.
+- If cooking on the barbecue, skewer the meat leaving a little space between each piece so that it cooks evenly and the outside crisps right up.

 - Heat your coals until very hot and white.
 If your hand become very hot after holding it at the height your meat will be when grilling, the charcoal is ready.